Please refer to each individual event’s website for more details.

 Thursday & Friday, August 3 – 4, 2017

 CoNLL is a top-tier conference, yearly organized by SIGNLL (ACL's Special Interest Group on Natural Language Learning).
 This year, CoNLL will be colocated with ACL 2017 in Vancouver, Canada.
 The special focus of this edition is on statistical, cognitive and grammatical inference.
+The proceedings for CoNLL 2017 can be found here.

 *SEM brings together researchers interested in the semantics of natural languages and its computational modeling.
 The conference embraces symbolic and probabilistic approaches, and everything in between; theoretical contributions as well as practical applications are welcome in the form of long and short papers.
 The long-term goal of *SEM is to provide a stable forum for the growing number of NLP researchers working on all aspects of semantics.
+The proceedings for *SEM 2017 can be found here.

 SemEval (Semantic Evaluation) is an ongoing series of evaluations of computational semantic analysis systems, organized under the umbrella of SIGLEX, the Special Interest Group on the Lexicon of the Association for Computational Linguistics.
 SemEval-2017 will be the 11th workshop on semantic evaluation.
+The proceedings for SemEval 2017 can be found here.

 One Day Workshops